GeoscienceAustralia/hiperseis/seismic/xcorqc/Readme.md

   3. `pip3.6 install netCDF4==1.4.0 --user`
   4. `pip3.6 install pyasdf --user`

-Date last validated: 10 December 2019
+Date last validated: 10 August 2021

 ### Setup validation

-The Python setup can be tested for running the cross-correlation on Raijin using scripts `validate_xcorr_setup.py` (Python) and `validate_xcorr_runtime.sh` (shell script) in folder `hiperseis/seismic/xcorqc`.
+The Python setup can be tested for running the cross-correlation on Gadi using scripts `validate_xcorr_setup.py` (Python) and `validate_xcorr_runtime.sh` (shell script) in folder `hiperseis/seismic/xcorqc`.
 These scripts should be run directly from that folder, not from another folder.